Xarelto Explained: 10 Must-Knows About This Life-Saving Drug

 Xarelto belongs to a class of drugs known as Factor Xa inhibitors.
-Factor Xa inhibitors are anticoagulants that block the activity of clotting factor Xa and prevent blood clots from developing or getting worse.
+Factor Xa inhibitors are a type of anticoagulant that blocks the activity of clotting factor Xa and prevents blood clots from developing or getting worse.
 Factor Xa activates the blood protein prothrombin to thrombin, which triggers the final components of the coagulation pathway to form clots.

 4. Cautious Use: Signs of Bleeding

 The most common side effect with Xarelto is bleeding.
 You may bruise easily or take longer to stop bleeding from a minor cut.